brain storming on paper

 Princeton Seniors may apply online using the Princeton University Global Programs System (GPS) site.

 Candidates may apply for either of the two Fellowships, or, if the proposed project meets the requirements of each, a single application can be made for both of them.
-Applications are due by 11:59 PM on Monday, January 6, 2020
+Applications are due by January 9, 2024.

 Anyone interested in applying for either of the Fellowships is encouraged to e-mail one of the advisers listed above as early as possible with a description of your potential project and any questions you may have about crafting a viable proposal.
 The board of ReachOut works closely with interested students to provide feedback.
-Any proposal drafts submitted to Ms. Jean Telljohann '81, by Friday, December 20, 2019, will be reviewed by a second board member and returned with comments.
+Any proposal drafts submitted either advisor by January 2, 2024, will be reviewed by a second board member and returned with comments.

 Please follow the format outlined below for submitting your application.
 It consists of three parts.
 Please mark each section clearly.
 Please contact the ReachOut alumni adviser with any questions.